jbonachera/clickcount-infra/README.md

 Building this project runs the following tasks:

-  * Spawn a base AMI on AWS
+  * Spawns a base AMI on AWS
-  * Configure it with Ansible, applying the "nomad" playbook
+  * Configures it with Ansible, applying the "nomad" playbook
-  * Shutdown the instance, and create an AMI from it, named "nomad-host-{{timestamp}}".
+  * Shutdowns the instance, and create an AMI from it, named "nomad-host-{{timestamp}}".

 All those steps are handled by Packer, using Ansible and AWS API under the hood.
 Packer configuration is stored in packer/nomad.json.